motolaji/motolaji/README.md

-Hi 👋 My name is Omotolani Jaji
+Hi 👋 My name is Malik
 ===============================

 *   🚀  I'm currently working on :)